Skip to content

 • Output File: The path to the new package.xml file that will contain the filtered content (specified by --outputfile).

-• Removed Only Output: The --removedonly flag allows you to generate a package.xml that contains only the items that were removed from the source package.xml.
+• Removed Only Output: The --removedonly flag generates a package.xml that contains only the items that were removed from the source package.xml.

 Technical explanations